 This gene encodes a G-protein coupled receptor for gastrin and cholecystokinin (CCK), regulatory peptides of the brain and gastrointestinal tract.
 This protein is a type B gastrin receptor, which has a high affinity for both sulfated and nonsulfated CCK analogs and is found principally in the central nervous system and the gastrointestinal tract.
 Alternative splicing results in multiple transcript variants.
 A misspliced transcript variant including an intron has been observed in cells from colorectal and pancreatic tumors. [provided by RefSeq, Dec 2015]

 GeneCards Summary for CCKBR Gene

 CCKBR (Cholecystokinin B Receptor) is a Protein Coding gene.
-Diseases associated with CCKBR include Stomach Cancer and Panic Disorder.
+Diseases associated with CCKBR include Panic Disorder and Pancreatic Cancer.
 Among its related pathways are Peptide ligand-binding receptors and Proton Pump Inhibitor Pathway, Pharmacodynamics.
 GO annotations related to this gene include G-protein coupled receptor activity and 1-phosphatidylinositol-3-kinase regulator activity.
-An important paralog of this gene is NPY1R.
+An important paralog of this gene is CCKAR.